anudishu/model-armor-workshop/README.md

 ## Who Should Attend?

-- Students and newcomers to machine learning
+- Students, Professionals and newcomers to Security, AI and machine learning
 - Data scientists and ML engineers who want better tools for model safety
 - Anyone interested in AI, model explainability, or secure ML